 Risks associated with Private Student Loan

 Already, with very less count on students opting for private student loans, they should be careful enough while going for it.
-Sometimes even without checking for the eligibility for Federal Loan, students go for the private loans, but this can be a risky step to take.
+Sometimes even without checking for eligibility for Federal loans, students go for private loans, but this can be a risky step to take.

 There are students who are not aware of the federal aid they are having and they flip to private loans.
 Their federal funds left unused this way and this is how the students lost the funds present.

-With different options available for repayments, still students may find it difficult to pay the loan amount.
-They should check with the lender if there is forbearance option present in their loan program.
+With different options available for repayments, still, students may find it difficult to pay the loan amount.
+They should check with the lender if there is a forbearance option present in their loan program.

 How do I qualify for private student loans?

-Generally all the private lenders have the same steps to make a borrower qualifies for a particular loan, though they may have different standards to track the borrower but in the end what is required are two main factors to consider for eligibility
+Generally, all the private lenders have the same steps to make a borrower qualifies for a particular loan, though they may have different standards to track the borrower in the end what is required are two main factors to consider for eligibility

-It’s important to maintain a credit history and a good credit score at the same time so that there will be more chances for the results to be in favour.
+It’s important to maintain a credit history and a good credit score at the same time so that there will be more chances for the results to be in favor.